 Do you want to make your own WordPress plugin?
 Come with us from the beginning, step by step!
-Through time, we built plugins that many people use.
+Through time, we have developed custom WordPress plugins that many people use.
 Some have asked how to build their own.

 It seems hard, but it is a fun and worthwhile project to make a WordPress plugin.
-When you want to add something new to your site or make it helpful to others, building a plugin is a great way to do it.
+When you want to add custom functionality to your site or make it helpful to others, building a plugin is a great way to do it.

 Guide to Build a Basic WordPress Plugin for Beginners